PatchworkMC/patchwork-api/CONTRIBUTING.md

 ## Contribution notes

-We use [MinecraftForge 28.1.109 @ d28cd0352b6b0fe86e062f29e681c3b14572c6d5](https://github.com/MinecraftForge/MinecraftForge/tree/d28cd0352b6b0fe86e062f29e681c3b14572c6d5) as our reference commit.
+We use [A set version of Forge](https://github.com/PatchworkMC/YarnForge) as our reference commit.
 All features should be based on this version of Forge for consistency.
-For you convenience, ramidzkh has [remapped](https://github.com/PatchworkMC/YarnForge/tree/04d384add800bc395f4934507721f72eb733389f) Forge from MCP to Yarn: contributors should use this remapped version of Forge instead.

-This will be changed once we update to 1.15.
+The version at this link has been remapped to Yarn, but you can find the original Forge commit by reading the full commit message (for example, [here](https://github.com/PatchworkMC/YarnForge/commit/bb6ad3ceb8a2f5d1e27514ab62b08b8554288c51))

 ## What is the general flow of contribution?